discourse-network/discourse-network.github.io/_pages/conduits.md

  <hr class="cf"/>

- **Zoe Payne, Systems Administrator (EPCC)  [Profile](https://www.epcc.ed.ac.uk/about-us/our-team/zoe-payne )**
+ **Zoe Payne, Systems Administrator (EPCC)**

-Zoe Payne is a systems administrator at EPCC, the supercomputing centre at the University of Edinburgh.
+[Zoe](https://www.epcc.ed.ac.uk/about-us/our-team/zoe-payne ) is a systems administrator at EPCC, the supercomputing centre at the University of Edinburgh.
 She supports high-performance computing and research infrastructure used by a wide range of research communities.

  <hr/>